Founder and Director

 Suzanne Cremen PhD

-Having worked in more than 20 occupations from lawyer to career counsellor, Suzanne knows first-hand the challenges and rewards of finding and following the work you love.
+Having worked in more than 20 occupations from lawyer to publisher to career counsellor, Suzanne knows first-hand the challenges and rewards of finding and following the work you love.
 Studying for years at postgraduate level with some of the world’s leaders in depth psychology, Suzanne’s vision has been to pioneer vibrant and engaging educational opportunities in this field in Australia.
 Read more about her vision and journey here.

 Suzanne holds two MAs (in Depth Psychology, and in Engaged Humanities with an emphasis in Mythology), from Pacifica Graduate Institute, California, as well as degrees in Law and Arts from the University of New South Wales, Sydney.
-She is the only Australian-based faculty member at Pacifica Graduate Institute where she teaches a Masters/PhD course on 'Our Soul’s Code: A Depth Psychological View of Vocation' with Dr Jennifer Selig, and has served on the board of Pacifica's Alumni Association.
-She is a certified practitioner of the Myers-Briggs Type Indicator.
+She is the only Australian-based faculty member at Pacifica Graduate Institute where she teaches a Masters/PhD course on 'Our Soul’s Code: A Depth Psychological View of Vocation', She has served on the board of Pacifica's Alumni Association; and currently serves on the faculty of the International Assisi Institute.
 Suzanne was awarded a full scholarship to complete her PhD research on Jungian and archetypal approaches to vocation and career development at La Trobe University, Melbourne.
+She is also a certified practitioner of the Myers-Briggs Type Indicator.